 The ultimate goal is to create communities where students can meet people they might not otherwise know, engage in new conversations, expand their mindset and approach the world with newfound perspectives and compassion.

 Faculty and shared governance

-Residential colleges are guided by faculty heads of college, elected leaders who reside in their respective college, allowing them to interact with students regularly and build community.
+Residential colleges are guided by faculty heads of college, leaders who reside in their respective college, allowing them to interact with students regularly and build community.
 Learn more about the faculty heads »

 From keynote speeches to informal weekly meetings, community events are a hallmark of Vanderbilt’s residential colleges.

 Each college hosts weekly study break events organized by the faculty heads of college.
 “Bronson Breaks,” “CosMOOREpolitan,” “Roth ‘n’ Roll,” “Warren Wednesdays,” and “Zeppos Zone NightZ,” are all examples of the weekly gatherings that establish camaraderie and specific traditions within each college community.